在讀學生常見問題(以下只提供英文)

 A

 Q8.
-Questions regarding course enrollment in CUSIS
+Questions regarding course enrolment in CUSIS

 A